lapiceroazul4/App_Airbnb/README.md

    - `Pass: admin`

 ### Using Docker Swarm:
+> **Recommendation:** The VMs must be named “serverAirbnb” and “workerAirbnb”, otherwise the deployment with Swarm will fail.

 1. Navigate to the `Docker/Swarm/` directory.
 2. Execute the following command to initialize the Swarm: `docker swarm init --advertise-addr localhost`.